 All pupils from PP1 complete termly assessments and annual standardised testing, information from which is used to monitor progress and identify any discrepancies between ability and attainment.
 In addition to this, pupils can be referred to the Learning Support Department at any point during the school year, should staff or parents have concerns.

-The Learning Support Department at Beachborough is a well-resourced and integral part of the school.
+The Learning Success Department at Beachborough is a well-resourced and integral part of the school.
 The department is led by a specialist teacher, who is a member of the Senior Management Team, and includes an Early Years SENCO and a number of Learning Support Assistants (LSAs).

 Children identified as having Special Educational Needs (SEN) and/or Learning Difficulties and Disabilities (LDD) will have a personalised Provision Map which is used by all staff to inform lesson planning and teaching.
 Parents and pupils (where age-appropriate) are invited to contribute to the drafting of the Provision Map, and subsequent reviews.